idvorkin/idvorkin.github.io/_posts/2019-12-11-how-to-pick-hobbies.md

 ### What makes a great hobby

-While many activities can be hobbies, the ideal hobby is accessible, has legs, reinforcing your identity, and builds relationships.
+While many activities can be hobbies, the ideal hobby is accessible, supports mastery, reinforcing your identity, and builds relationships.
 Getting all these attributes is hard so strive for a hobby that gives as many as possible.

 #### Accessible